-Maine Community Foundation (MaineCF) - People of Color Fund
+Maine Community Foundation - People of Color Fund

-Grants of up to $7,500 and grants of up to $10,000 to Maine nonprofits, public schools, and government agencies for programs that serve communities of color in the areas of health, economic opportunity, and youth development.
-Funding may be used for programs or capacity building.
+Grants of up to $10,000 to Maine nonprofits, public schools, and government and tribal agencies for programs that serve communities of color in the areas of health, economic opportunity, and leadership development.
+Funding is intended for new or expanding projects or for capacity building.

 The People of Color Fund supports organizations led by and serving people of Native American, Latino, African, Arab, and Asian descent.